husnainmubarik/Linux_Configs/README.md

 # Linux_Config

-# Install using following command (don't copy $ sign it is just naming convention to show terminal commands)
+# Install vim using the following command (don't copy $ sign it is just naming convention to show terminal commands)
 $ sudo apt-get install vim

-# then copy vimrc file to your home by using following command
+# After getting vim copy vimrc file to your home by using following command
 $ cp vimrc ~/.vimrc

-# install tmux using
+# Install tmux using
 $ sudo spt-get install tmux

-# copy tmux folder to your ~/. using
+# Copy tmux folder to your ~/. using
 $ cp -r tmux/ ~/.tmux/